-6. Let go of anyone who is bringing you down: In addition to sowing seeds for creating a great team, you need to remove the weeds in the soil.
+6. Let go of anyone who is bringing you down: In addition to sowing seeds to build a great team, you need to remove the weeds in the soil.
 Those weeds include anyone who is draining you and trying to bring you down.
 Dr. Phil McGraw calls these people “baiters” – individuals who will sabotage your success for their personal gain.
 Identify these people and either let go of them or build boundaries.

 No matter how many partners or friends you assemble, you want the end result to be a harmonious flow between each one.
-With clear objectives, a strong sense of purpose, and a great team, you can become the perfect maestro, capable of orchestrating melodious symphonies.
+With clear objectives, a strong sense of purpose, and a strong team, you can become the perfect maestro, capable of orchestrating melodious symphonies.

 All my best on your journey,